SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ### Abstract

-Some functionality in SunPy or in affiliated packages is going to need access to **data files on remote (HTTP) servers**.
+Some functionality in SunPy or in affiliated packages is going to need access to **data files on the remote (HTTP) servers**.
 Examples of this include data provided by instrument teams relating to the calibrations or performance of the instruments, this kind of data are highly likely to change with time.

-This project needs to be designed and implemented under the assumptions that SunPy **has no control over the data** on these servers, and that files on the servers may be replaced with different files with the same name.
-This functionality will therefore have to validate the retrieved files have the expected hashes, while providing ways for users to override this hash if they are aware of changes on the remote server.
+Since SunPy **has no control over the data** on the servers, and the files on the servers may be replaced with different files with the same name.
+This functionality will, therefore, have to validate the retrieved files have the expected hashes while providing ways for users to override this hash if they are aware of changes on the remote server.

 There are many requirements for this project.
 Data is **download and cached** to `$HOME/sunpy/data/...` when first needed.
-There is some validation that the data has been **transferred correctly** (sha hashes etc).
+There is some validation that the data has been **transferred correctly** (SHA hashes etc).
 There should be a mechanism by which we can allow users to **re-download data.** The download code supports **multiple mirrors**.

 ### Motivation

-Functions in sunpy are going to need datafiles present on remote server to work and as of now there is no proper system to control remote data so there is a need to design system which could meet with the requirements of remote data in sunpy.
-There are some issue in sunpy which push me to design and build the remote data manager.
+Functions in sunpy are going to need data files present on a remote server to work and as of now, there is no proper system to control remote data so there is a need to design a system which could meet with the requirements of remote data in sunpy.
+There are some issues in sunpy which push me to design and build the remote data manager.

 1. In **`download_file`** function which is currently used to download data for tutorials taken from [astropy](http://docs.astropy.org/en/stable/api/astropy.utils.data.download_file.html?highlight=download) doesn't support the override mechanism to download data.Also it **doesn't **meet with multiple mirror requirement if data is not present on one server.
 Motivation from  [Issue 1809](https://github.com/sunpy/sunpy/pull/1809).
 2. There is some part of **`AIA`** response function which is varying with time.
-Right now the instrument info (e.g. reflection coefficients of mirrors, gain of CCD, quantum efficiency of CCD) are read straight from the .genx files in SSW.
-When user create an instance of the response class, he/she can choose a path to his/her  SSW install and the version of the instrument file he/she want (the default is 6).
+Right now the instrument info (e.g. reflection coefficients of mirrors, a gain of CCD, the quantum efficiency of CCD) are read straight from the .genx files in SSW.
+When a user creates an instance of the response class, he/she can choose a path to his/her  SSW install and the version of the instrument file he/she want (the default is 6).
 As of now, the problem how to either pull down this info from somewhere or store it (and version it somehow) has not been solved.
-The calculated response function is up to date depends on the instrument teams keeping the files in SSW up to date, the users local SSW install being up to dateand the user selecting the newest version (since older versions are kept in SSW) .
+The calculated response function is up to date depends on the instrument teams keeping the files in SSW up to date, the users local SSW install is up to date and the user selecting the newest version (since older versions are kept in SSW).
 This is **not a good** idea to purposed.Motivation from [Issue 1897](https://github.com/sunpy/sunpy/pull/1897).
-3. **Time out** error if data from the remote server exceeds time limit.
+3. **Timeout** error if data from the remote server exceeds the time limit.

 ### Project Goals

-**Part1** : Evaluation of the methods proposed and ensuring the **best approach** for storing a local cache of data.
-There should be implementation of a basic cache and download system , including test and documentation.
+**Part1**: Evaluation of the methods proposed and ensuring the **best approach** for storing a local cache of data.
+There should be an implementation of a basic cache and download system, including test and documentation.

-**Part2** : Design of a simple and functional API and have worked with my mentors and community for better understanding and implementing the design efficiently.The working **prototype** of this API also have to be done including its **tests**.
+**Part2**: Design of a simple and functional API and have worked with my mentors and community for better understanding and implementing the design efficiently.The working **prototype** of this API also have to be done including its **tests**.

 ### Deliverables

 1. **Cache and download system** along with its test and documentation.
 2. **Simple and functional API** and its working prototype.
 Written examples for the gallery of how to use the functionality.
 3. **Developer documentation** for the understanding of functionality.
 All the work should be done in a manner that Pull request should be merged after **review and feedback**.